Sophia Blackmore: Churchwork

-To help her in her work, a certain Inche Ismail taught the young Blackmore High Malay.
+To help her in her work, a certain Encik Ismail taught the young Blackmore High Malay.
 However, a form of market Malay was used as the lingua franca by the various races that poured into Singapore at the turn of the 20th century.
 Blackmore had therefore to adapt her knowledge of Malay in her work with the Indians, Malays, and the Straits Chinese.
-She became proficient enough in local street Malay to translate hymns and published the Baba Malay periodical, Sahabat using William Shellabear's printing press.
-The paper was originally meant for women, but it became so popular that its distribution eventually went beyond Penang.
+She became proficient enough in local street Malay to translate hymns and published the Baba Malay periodical, Sahabat using William Shellabear's printing press; the paper was originally meant for women, but it became so popular that its distribution eventually went beyond Penang.

 In 1894, Blackmore's home became the base for a Straits Chinese church headed by Goh Hood Keng, beginning with just six members and 16 probationers.
-Prior to this, Blackmore had already been preaching regularly in Malay on Sundays to girls from the Nind Home, Epworth boys' home, and workers from the Missionary Press.
+Prior to this, Blackmore had already been preaching regularly in Malay on Sundays to girls from the Nind Home.
+She also preached to the Epworth boys' home, and workers from the Missionary Press.
 Blackmore would accompany Reverend Goh and Dr. Benjamin F. West to preach in the open-air at Telok Ayer.
 By 1901, the blossoming Straits Chinese church had grown large enough to move to the Christian Institute at Middle Road, and eventually moving to Kampong Kapor, when it was renamed the Straits Chinese Methodist Church, and eventually Kampong Kapor Methodist Church.
 The Kampong Kapor Methodist Church thus traces beginnings to Blackmore's early preaching work in the 1890s.

 The Bible Women's Training School was organised to train local women to carry on the duties of Christian social work that had already been established.
 Blackmore was the first to head it between 1901 and 1903.
 The School trained Eurasian ladies and gradually Chinese women from various parts of Malaya, in-home visitation.
 The Bible Women's Training School was considered ahead of its time in developing local, self-supporting work.

 Blackmore retired to Australia in 1927 though she did make several visits to Singapore prior to the outbreak of World War II.